-The Burke and Hare Miniature Coffins, also known as Edinburgh’s Miniature Coffins, were once a collection of seventeen miniature wooden coffins, complete with tiny, individually dressed wooden dolls.
-They were discovered on the northeast side of Arthur’s Seat on 25 June 1836.
-No one is sure when, who or what they were made for.
-There are now only eight surviving, all of which are kept at the National Museum, Edinburgh.
+The Edinburgh Miniature Coffins, also known as The Burke and Hare Murder Dolls or coffins, were once a collection of seventeen miniature wooden coffins, complete with tiny, individually dressed wooden dolls.
+They were discovered on the northeast side of Arthur’s Seat on 25th June 1836.
+No one is sure when, who, or what they were made for.
+There are now only eight surviving, all of which are kept at the National Museum of Scotland, Edinburgh.

 Each coffin comes ‘complete’ with a small carved wooden figure inside.
-Some are dressed in little home-made grave clothes, others bare, presumable as the clothing has been lost over the years.
+Some are dressed in little homemade grave clothes, others bare, presumably as the clothing has been lost over the years.

 Each coffin lid seems to have its own design, with the lids having once been held down by a series of small pins, still clearly visible today.

-9 Facts You May Not Know About The Burke & Hare Murder Dolls
+#9 Facts Weird Fact About Burke & Hare Murder Dolls

-While I was looking into the history of the coffins, I came across a superb article in the Smithsonian Magazine from 2013 which had me glued!
+While I was looking into the history of the Edinburgh miniature coffins, I came across a superb article in the Smithsonian Magazine from 2013 which had me glued!

 I’ve pulled together the main points from it, as well as building in other facts I came across after reading about the miniature coffins following my visit.